geudde/attic-chest/pages/13.reference/01.porden/docs.md

 As on the evening of the jousts array 'd
 Her slender waist Marino's gift displayed.

-" Alas !" he said, " my heart condemn'd to roam,
+" Alas!" he said, " my heart condemn'd to roam,
 11 Still wanders on, nor ever finds a home;
 " My fatal vow to thee my love denied,
 " Or never had I sought an earthly bride." —